-As stated in the County's 2017 Strategic Plan for Economic Success, flexibility and agility in zoning and development review is necessary to respond to evolving development trends and technologies.
+Flexibility and agility in zoning and development review is necessary to respond to evolving development trends and technologies.
 The content in this document is designed to be applied as guidelines rather than as "one size fits all" requirements.
-The District Guidelines are meant to offer design guidance only, with flexibility in how a design element may be realized, provided the design intent can be achieved.
+The District Guidelines are meant to offer design guidance only, with flexibility in how a design element may be realized, provided the intent can be achieved.
 Thus, the District Guidelines are not prescriptive; architectural style, specific street furnishings, plant species, and paver types are not dictated.
 The suggested palette allows for flexibility and innovation.